Trio Excelsior!

 Piano

 Native of Finland, Marja Kaisla began piano studies at age three and made her public debut at age five.
-She received her musical education at the Sibelius Academy in Helsinki, Finland, at the St.
+She received her musical education at the Sibelius Academy in Helsinki, Finland, at the St. Petersburg Conservatory in Russia, in Switzerland with György Sebök, and in Philadelphia with Susan Starr.
+Her singularly most significant musical influence has been Grigori Sokolov.

-Since moving to the US in 1987, she has enjoyed an active concert career on stage, radio, television, and major motion pictures while living a multifaceted life as a cultural and educational advocate and as a governmental consultant on Nordic history, economic, and cultural issues.
-She received the Finnish Government Centennial Award, the country's highest civilian award, in 2013 for promoting Finnish and Nordic culture in the United States.
+Since moving to the US in 1987 she has enjoyed an active concert career on stage, radio, television, and major motion pictures while living a multifaceted life as a cultural and educational advocate and as a governmental consultant on Nordic history, culture and economic issues.

-Recognized by the African American Museum in Philadelphia in 2016 as a recipient for Outstanding Achievement in Innovative Programming as a Legend of Jazz, R&B and Gospel, Ms. Kaisla is also a recording artist.
-Her critically acclaimed solo CD "Embracing Beauty" comprises some of the best known classical pieces for solo piano.
+Recognized by the African American Museum in Philadelphia as a recipient for Outstanding Achievement in Innovative Programming as a Legend of Jazz, R&B and Gospel, Ms. Kaisla is also a recording artist.
+Her critically acclaimed solo CD Embracing Beauty includes some of the best known classical works for solo piano.

-Ms. Kaisla is the Artistic Director of Young Musicians Musicales, a musical organization presenting young instrumentalists of the highest caliber from the US and abroad in concerts in historic landmark residencies in the Philadelphia area.
+Ms. Kaisla is the Artistic Director of Young Musicians Musicales, a musical organization presenting young instrumentalists of highest caliber from the US and abroad in concerts in historic landmark residencies in the Philadelphia area.

 She lectures on neuroscience regarding the effects of music on memory and cognitive skills.
 An avid tennis player, her other interests outside of music include history, quantum mechanics, animal welfare, and state and federal lobbying for wider environmental protections.